FAQ – How to kick-start your North Sea decommissioning project in the current climate

 The broader environmental effects of decommissioning should also be considered.
 The effort of removing heavy topsides, for example, requires lifting equipment, tugs and barges which create a vast amount of CO2 to transport the rig to shore.
 These types of environmental impacts continue to be a much-debated subject.

-All of Acteon’s decommissioning solutions are focused around sustainably minimising the cost of securing legacy hydrocarbons from the marine environment to restore a clean post-industrial setting.
+All of Acteon’s decommissioning solutions are focused on sustainably minimising the cost of securing legacy hydrocarbons from the marine environment to restore a clean post-industrial setting.

 ARE THERE BENEFITS FOR OPERATORS TO BUILD STRATEGIC PARTNERSHIPS WITH THE SUPPLY CHAIN?